newrelic/node-newrelic/README.md

 ## Getting started

 1. [Install node](http://nodejs.org/#download).
-For now, at least 0.8.0 is
+For now, at least 0.6 is
    required.
-Development work is being done against the latest version.
+Development work is being done against the latest released version.
 2. Put this directory under the node_modules directory for the application you want to instrument.
 3. Run `npm install` to pull down the agent's dependencies.